oelizondo/Sofia/readme.md

 ![Sofia](https://raw.githubusercontent.com/oelizondo/Sofia/master/Logo.png)
 ##Welcome to Sofia <3
 The perfect project scaffolder for your awesome projects.
-Sofia creates an agnostic static site structure that lets you start developing right away.
+Sofia creates an agnostic static site structure that let's you start developing right away.
 Forget about the tedious setup!

 ###Installation
 Make sure you have Git installed.
-To use Sofia, you need to have Node.js installed.
+To use Sofia, you must have Node.js installed.
 If you do, then you don't have to worry about a thing.
-If you don't, go ahead and install Node.
+If you don't, go ahead and install it.

 To install Sofia:
 ```console